AdobeDocs/campaign-classic.en/help/integrations/using/configuring-ims.md

 To use the integration with the IMS:

-* You must have an Adobe Experience Cloud organization and IMS IDs (provided when you first connect to the Adobe Experience Cloud).
+* You must have an Adobe Experience Cloud Organization name and ID.
+To find your Organization ID, refer to [this page](https://experienceleague.adobe.com/docs/core-services/interface/administration/organizations.html){_blank}.
 * You have to add users in the Experience Cloud.
-For more on this, refer to [this page](https://experienceleague.adobe.com/docs/core-services/interface/manage-users-and-products/admin-getting-started.html).
+For more on this, refer to [this page](https://experienceleague.adobe.com/docs/core-services/interface/administration/admin-getting-started.html){_blank}.

 >[!NOTE]
 >
 >Make sure that your users are linked to the Adobe Experience Cloud groups that will be synced with Adobe Campaign.
-Refer to [Configuring the external account](#configuring-the-external-account).
+[Learn more](#configuring-the-external-account).

 ## Updating the console {#updating-the-console}